 - Never apply air pressure to the water system with any of the valves in the closed position.
 Air pressure applied to a closed valve, faucet or low point drain could potentially damage the seals and cause water leaks.
 If you have questions, consult with your RV dealer.
-Using RV antifreeze is the preferred method of winterization. - □ Recommended pressure is 30 PSI, exceeding this pressure may rupture water line couplings and void your warranty. - 1.
-Turn off the water heater gas valve typically located outside the RV.
+Using RV antifreeze is the preferred method of winterization. - ☐ Recommended pressure is 30 PSI, exceeding this pressure may rupture water line couplings and void your warranty. - Turn off the water heater gas valve typically located outside the RV.
 Water heater power should be OFF (turn off both ELECTRIC and GAS switches). - 2.
 Level the RV and drain the fresh water plumbing system.
-See Draining the Fresh Water System. - Water heater bypass should be OFF which will allow air to flow through the water heater.
+See Draining the Fresh Water System. - 3.
+Water heater bypass should be OFF which will allow air to flow through the water heater.
 If the drain plug is still in place, it should be removed (as shown).
-Refer to the Water Heater Bypass section. - 4.
-RV water filter should be removed for winterizing.
-Refer to Water Purification System section.
-Your RV may have a cartridge type water filter.
-Remove the cartridge filter (if so equipped), and replace it with a bypass those supplied with your RV.
-Antifreeze should be kept out of the water filter.
+Refer to the Water Heater Bypass section.